Platzi-Master-C8/MS-Forum/README.md

 ### Get Discussions
 You can get a list of all products using endpoint `/api/discussions`by a GET HTTP Request, this list is used typically by the FrontEnd for picking values.

+This endpoint supports pagination using query params `limit` and `offset` to specify the amount of values required and the 'page' respectively.
 ### Get Discussion by Id
 You can get a list of all invoices using endpoint `/api/discussions/{id}` by a GET HTTP Request, this list can be used to access to a particular discussion id, it will always retrieve last version created in database.
 Below is a JSON example of this request answer: